18of 100

 Local tick habitat

 Port Vincent is 95% natural land cover (80% forest, plus open and brushy areas) across its 1.7 sq mi, home to about 689 people.
-That makes it the 2nd-most wooded of the 8 towns in Livingston County.
+That makes it the 2nd-most wooded of the 8 towns in Livingston Parish.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Livingston County's CDC Lyme rate is negligible, unsurprising this far south, so deer ticks are a minor factor in Port Vincent.
+Livingston Parish's CDC Lyme rate is negligible, unsurprising this far south, so deer ticks are a minor factor in Port Vincent.
 The lone star tick is what actually drives local risk here: it is established region-wide, bites aggressively at every life stage, and is the tick most responsible for alpha-gal syndrome, ehrlichiosis, and STARI in Louisiana.

 Tick control in Port Vincent, LA